by Clare Pettitt, Professor of Nineteenth Century Literature and Culture, King’s College London

 “Whether it is right or advisable to create things like Heathcliff, I do not know,” wrote Charlotte Brontë in her apologetic preface to the 1850 posthumous edition of her sister’s novel.
 But despite her misgivings, Heathcliff remains one of the most memorable and enduring characters in Victorian literature.

-Continue reading Emily Brontë’s fierce, flawed women: not your usual Gothic female characters
+Continue reading Emily Brontë’s fierce, flawed women

 by Fran Allfrey, LAHP-AHRC PhD candidate, and Beth Whalley, Rick Trainor Scholarship and Canal & River Trust PhD candidate.